SomeRandomNoobKekeke/Barotrauma-CS-hybrid-compiler/README.md

 So i develop mods using cl_reloadlua and then f5 it when i want to release it

 ## Notes:
 It's also copies Content/** Lua/** CSharp/RunConfig.xml files, check https://github.com/SomeRandomNoobKekeke/Barotrauma-CS-hybrid-compiler/blob/main/Assets/Assets.csproj and edit it as you want
+I don't copy filelist so make another one

 if you want warnigns remove `/clp:ErrorsOnly` and set `-p WarningLevel=4`